 Example

-• I look at the pie and imagine it split in two.
-I then recognize that there is only one half left.
+- I looked at the pie and imagine it split in two.
+I recognized that there is more than one half left.

-• If it is split into three, I see that there is less than two-thirds left.
+- If it was split into three equal pieces, I see that there is less than two thirds left.

-• But if it's separated into five equal pieces, I think it's very close to the equivalent of three pieces.
+- But if it's split into five equal pieces, I think it's very close to the three pieces.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 2, Fractions, p.
 38-39.

 Context for Comparing Fractions